Semantical Investigations on Non-classical Logics with Recovery Operators: Negation: Semantical Investigations

 We also introduce the infinitary lattice operations $\binf$ and $\bsup$ which operate on sets of sets (of points) and return a set.
 Thus, they have as type: $(\wsig)\sigma \ar \wsig$, explicitly written as: $((\ww \ar \bool) \ar \bool) \ar (\ww \ar \bool)$.

-Observe that in the spirit of the \textit{shallow semantical embeddings} approach \cite{J41,J23}, $\binf$ and $\bsup$ reuse the meta-logical quantifiers $\forall$ and $\exists$ (cf.~\S\ref{subsec:SSE}).
+Observe that in the spirit of the shallow semantical embedding approach \cite{J41,J23}, $\binf$ and $\bsup$ reuse the meta-logical quantifiers $\forall$ and $\exists$ (cf.~\S\ref{subsec:SSE}).
 It is easy to see (and it has been automatically checked) that they correspond indeed to the lattice-theoretical infimum and supremum operations respectively; i.e.~our encoded Boolean algebras are \textit{complete} as lattices.

 Other convenient notions can become easily encoded.
-For instance, sets of sets (of points) can be said to be closed under (infinitary) meets or joins:
+For instance, sets of sets (of points) can be said to be closed under (infinitary) meets or joins.

-Note that in the latter two definitions above the binary relation $\bprec$ is now relating terms of type $(\wsig)\sigma$.\footnote{Recall that our object-logical terms are type-parameterized, e.g., the relation $\bprec$ can be employed for ordering any pair of sets (of sets (of\dots sets (of points))), i.e., terms of type $((\wsig \dots )\sigma)\sigma$.} We have also encoded variants in which the subset $D$ is assumed non-empty (which behave slightly differently \cite{AFP}).
+Note that in the latter two definitions the binary relation $\bprec$ is now relating terms of type $(\wsig)\sigma$.\footnote{Recall that our object-logical terms are type-parameterized, e.g., the relation $\bprec$ can be employed for ordering any pair of sets (of sets (of\dots sets (of points))), i.e., terms of type $((\wsig \dots )\sigma)\sigma$.} We have also encoded variants in which the subset $D$ is assumed non-empty (which behave slightly differently \cite{AFP}).

-Since we aim at employing HOL-reasoning tools for carrying out object-logical derivations (after unfolding connectives' definitions), some remarks on the faithfulness of our encoding are in order.
-The first part of the faithfulness question is in general easy to settle by showing that the HOL-encoded axioms and rules of the object logic are (meta-logically) valid, in fact, automated tools can be easily employed to verify this anytime.
-In the case of (the logic of) Boolean algebras just introduced, this is already intuitively evident, since the definitions of the algebraic operations directly reuse HOL's Boolean connectives.
-The second part of the question involves extra-logical theoretical analysis in order to assess to which extent the idiosyncratic features of the meta-logic (HOL) have a bearing on the features of the encoded (i.e.~modelled) object-logical semantic structures (e.g.~equational classes of algebras).\footnote{Of course, we can simply assume that our object logics are defined semantically via their shallow embeddings (wrt.~HOL as a meta-language).
+As our goal is to use HOL-reasoning tools for performing object-logical derivations (after unfolding connectives' definitions), some remarks on the `faithfulness' of our encoding are in order.
+The first part of the faithfulness question (`soundness') is generally straightforward to resolve by checking that the HOL-encoded axioms and rules of the object logic are (meta-logically) valid.
+In fact, automated tools can easily be employed to verify this at any time.
+In the case of the (logic of) Boolean algebras just introduced, this is intuitively evident, since the definitions of the algebraic operations directly reuse HOL's Boolean connectives.
+The second part of the question (`completeness') involves extra-logical theoretical analysis in order to assess the extent to which the idiosyncratic features of the meta-logic (HOL) have a bearing on the features of the encoded (i.e.~modeled) object-logical semantic structures (e.g., equational classes of algebras).\footnote{Of course, we can simply assume that our object logics are defined semantically via their shallow embeddings (wrt.~HOL as a meta-language).
 This assumption, by default, resolves any questions regarding `faithfulness' of their encoding.}